souhaibelh/Attendo/README.md

   - [Student Management](#student-management)

 ## About
-Attendo is a web application for managing exam sessions.
-Teachers can create sessions (e.g., September, August), add teaching units (UEs) and exams, assign rooms with capacity limits, designate supervisors, and manage student enrollment through an interactive interface.
+Attendo is a web app to manage exam sessions, teaching units (UEs), exams, rooms, supervisors, and student enrollment through an interactive interface.

 ## Screenshot
 <p align="center">